Lucsantosg/CloudLogAnalysis/containers/containers_kubernetes.md

   <tr>
     <td>Ingress controller</td>
 	<td>Logs for an Ingress controller that manages network traffic coming into a Kubernetes cluster.</td>
-	<td>*/var/log/alb/ids/*.log* </br>*/var/log/alb/ids/*.err* </br>*/var/log/alb/customerlogs/*.log* </br>*/var/log/alb/customerlogs/*.err*</td>
+	<td>`/var/log/alb/ids/*.log` </br>`/var/log/alb/ids/*.err` </br>`/var/log/alb/customerlogs/*.log` </br>`/var/log/alb/customerlogs/*.err`</td>
   </tr>
 </table>

-## Forwarding application and cluster logs
+## Considerations forwarding application logs
+{: #forward_app_logs}

+To enable log forwarding of application logs, you must define a cluster logging configuration with **Log source** set to **application**.

+Review the following aspects of application log forwarding:

+* You can forward logs that are available in a specific directory on the host node.
+You can do this by mounting a host path volume in your containers with a mount path.
+This mount path serves as the directory on your containers where application logs are sent.
+The predefined host path directory, `/var/log/apps`, is automatically created when you create the volume mount.

+    For example, see samples of a deployment descriptor volumeMounts section ad volumes section:

+    ```
+    volumeMounts:
+            - mountPath: /var/app
+              name: application-log
+    volumes:
+        - name: application-log
+          hostPath:
+            path: /var/log/apps

+    ```
+    {: codeblock}

+* Logs are read recursively from the `/var/log/apps` path.
+You can put application logs in subdirectories of the `/var/log/apps` path.

+* Only application log files with **.log** or **.err** file extensions are forwarded.

+* When you enable log forwarding for the first time, application logs are tailed instead of being read from head.

+    The contents of any logs already present before application logging was enabled are not read.
+The logs are read from the point that logging was enabled.
+However, after the first time that log forwarding is enabled, logs are always picked up from where they last left off.

+* When you mount the */var/log/apps* host path volume in multiple containers, all the containers write to the same directory on the host (worker).
+If your containers write to the same file name, the containers will write to the exact same file on the host and they will be overwritten.

+    **NOTE:** When all containers write to the same file name, do not enable log forwarding of logs with Log Source set to *application* to forward application logs for ReplicaSets greater than 1.
+Instead, you can write logs from the application to STDOUT and STDERR, which are picked up as container logs.
+To forward application logs written to STDOUT and STDERR, enable log forwarding with Log source set to *container*.

+## Considerations forwarding logs to a logs domain
-{: #forward_logs}
+{: #forward_logs_domain}

 You can configure your cluster to forward log files to the {{site.data.keyword.loganalysisshort}} service.

 Logs can be forwarded to the account domain or to a space domain.

 Consider the following information when deciding whether to forward logs to a space domain or to the account domain:

 * When you send logs to the account domain, the search quota is 500MB per day, and you cannot store logs in Log Collection for long term storage.
 * When you send logs to a space domain, you can choose a {{site.data.keyword.loganalysisshort}} service plan that defines the search quota per day, and a you can store logs in Log Collection for long term storage.

+## Forwarding application and cluster logs
+{: #forward_logs}

 To configure your cluster to forward logs to the {{site.data.keyword.loganalysisshort}} service, you must complete the following steps: